longturn/freeciv21/docs/Modding/Tilesets/graphics.rst

 There are two layers to the :file:`.tilespec` files:

-* The top-level file is named, for example, :file:`engles.tilespec`.
-The basename of this file (here, 'engles') corresponds to the parameter of the :code:`--tiles` command-line argument for the Freeciv21 client, as described above.
+* The top-level file is named, for example, :file:`engels.tilespec`.
+The basename of this file (here, 'engels') corresponds to the parameter of the :code:`--tiles` command-line argument for the Freeciv21 client, as described above.

 * The top-level :file:`.tilespec` file contains general information on the full tileset, and a list of files